omise/omise-go/README.md

 go get github.com/omise/omise-go
 ```

+## Security Warning

+**Please do NOT use Omise Go client versions less than 1.0.5, as they are outdated and have security vulnerabilities.**

 ## Compliance warning

 Card data should never transit through your server.
 This library provides the means to create